Fat cat

 Fat cat is a political term originally describing a rich political donor, also called an angel or big-money man.

 The New York Times has described fat cats as symbols of "a deeply corrupt campaign finance system riddled with loopholes", with Americans seeing them as recipients of the "perks of power", but able to "buy access, influence policy and even veto appointments".

-It is also commonly used to describe a rich, greedy person who, due to ownership of large amounts of capital, is able to "live easy" off the work of others.
+It is also commonly used to describe a rich, powerful and greedy person who, due to ownership of large amounts of capital, is able to "live easy" off the work of others.
 In the United Kingdom, it is also used to refer to executives whose pay is deemed by others to be excessive.